zikriyeurkmezcengiz/ai-agents-for-beginners/07-planning-design/README.md

 pprint(json.loads(response_content))
 ```

-Below is the output from the above code and you can then use this structured output to route to `assigned_agent` and summarize the travel plan to the end user.
+What follows is the output from the previous code and you can then use this structured output to route to `assigned_agent` and summarize the travel plan to the end user.

 ```json
 {